 “Do not be a martyr,” warns WISER’s Hounsell.
 “Ask for financial help from brothers and sisters.”
 Work with a financial adviser to create a budget that encompasses both present and future care needs, as well as a system to record all costs to prevent family disputes.

 Find time for yourself

 Research from the National Alliance for Caregiving shows that, on average, adult caregivers spend nearly 19 hours a week in their helping role—or nearly three hours a day.
 So finding ways to save time is essential for reaching your personal and financial goals.

-One way to handle your parent’s financial affairs more efficiently is to set up a managed account.
-For an annual fee, usually about 1%, a professional adviser manages your parent’s assets, freeing you from spending time on administrative chores—or having to justify your decisions to other family members.
+Investors interested in something to assist parents in handling their financial affairs might consider a managed account.
+For an annual fee, a professional adviser manages the assets, freeing the family from spending time on administrative chores—or having to justify your decisions to other family members.
 That's what Polly Walker, from the Boston area, chose to do when she took charge of her mother's care and finances nearly 10 years ago.
 Although she is a Chartered Financial Consultant® and a financial writer, having a managed account gave her important peace of mind, she says, “Because it eliminated any concerns among my brothers and sisters about who was making the investment decisions.”

 Finally, with that bit of extra time you've gained, remember to protect your own health.
 That's especially important for women, who are more likely than men to feel the emotional stress of giving care, says the National Alliance for Caregiving study.
 Stress can affect your mental and physical health, as well as your ability to work productively—with unpleasant repercussions for your financial health too.